 Foreword by Clemens Vasters

-The first platform-as-a-service cloud capabilities to be released by Microsoft as a technical preview were announced on May 31, 2006 in form of the "Live Labs" Relay and Security Token services (see http://blogs.msdn.com/b/labsrelay/archive/2006/05/31/612288.aspx), well ahead of the compute, storage, and networking capabilities that are the foundation of the Windows Azure platform.
-In the intervening years, these two services have changed names a few times and have grown significantly, both in terms of capabilities and most certainly in robustness, but the mission and course set almost six years ago for the Windows Azure Service Bus and the Windows Azure Access Control Service has remained steady: Enable Hybrid Solutions.
+The first platform-as-a-service cloud capabilities to be released by Microsoft as a technical preview were announced on May 31, 2006 in form of the "Live Labs" Relay and Security Token services (see http://blogs.msdn.com/b/labsrelay/archive/2006/05/31/612288.aspx), well ahead of the compute, storage, and networking capabilities that are the foundation of the Microsoft Azure platform.
+In the intervening years, these two services have changed names a few times and have grown significantly, both in terms of capabilities and most certainly in robustness, but the mission and course set almost six years ago for the Azure Service Bus and the Azure Access Control Service has remained steady: Enable Hybrid Solutions.